77Raider777/77Raider777/README.md

 - 👋 Hi!

 - 👀 I’m a student at IIT Delhi pursuing a major in Mathematics and Computing.
-I'm interested in Java development, Machine Learning, and NLP
+I'm interested in Java development, Solidity, BlockChain, Machine Learning, and NLP
-- 🌱 I’m currently doing a project in NLP where I need to find idioms in a sentence.
+- 🌱 I’m currently woring as a Technical Intern at The Indian Art Revolution(TIAR)
-- 💞️ I’m looking to collaborate on web and app development projects.
+- 💞️ I’m looking to collaborate on blockchain development projects.

 - 📫 Contact me @akashsinha2503@gmail.com